Back to Blog Home

 The message will depend upon the content, the context, the audience, and the broader social attitude and consensus regarding the image in question.

 Making an effective social media campaign involves establishing a series of interconnected messages over time.
-The particular promotion or product in question may differ, but the brand message should remain more or less aligned.
+The promotion or product in question may differ, but the brand message should remain more or less aligned.

-It is essential to go beyond the surface-level when it comes to audience engagement, look to drive views, impressions, likes, shares, replies, etc., depending on the social channel where your audience livesIf your posts and content keep the audience engaged, your social media campaign will be far more effective.
+It is essential to go beyond the surface level when it comes to audience engagement, look to drive views, impressions, likes, shares, replies, etc., depending on the social channel where your audience livesIf your posts and content keep the audience engaged, your social media campaign will be far more effective.
 Think of your scheduled campaign as an ongoing conversation or discussion.

 Right.
 Now is where everything comes together.